rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Consider dropping the windChime - it doesn't add much

+If so, use windSpeed to determine tempo of brassBaritones

 Consider only playing the precip or humid arpeggios when mainseq is playing as extra seq can now be pitched down by 5 rather than 12